gsaukov/cln-task-manager/README.md

 Those technology features are:
 * Gradle - Much faster and leaner than previously used tool.
 * Latest Spring boot framework that gives overwhelming integration capabilities with modern libraries and solutions.
 * Robust, modern and easy to maintain/deploy/container setup based on application properties exposure.
-Which allows application to be ran locally, on premise or in cluster without any redesign with all settings inversed as environment variables.
+It allows application to be ran locally, on premise or in cluster without any redesign with all settings inversed as environment variables.
 * Reactive, resilient and transparent REST API with SSE and Classic Controllers enhanced by Swagger.
 * Spring context based testing that covers system with realistic tests on all layers from controllers to repositories.